pingcap/docs-cn/statement-summary-tables.md

 After the configuration above takes effect, every 30 minutes the `statements_summary` table is cleared.
 The `statements_summary_history` table stores data generated over the recent 12 hours.

+The `statements_summary_evicted` table records the recent 24 periods during which SQL statements are evicted from the statement summary.
+The `statements_summary_evicted` table is updated every 30 minutes.

 The system variables above have two scopes: global and session.
 These scopes work differently from other system variables:

 - After setting the global variable, your setting applies to the whole cluster immediately.